 c) Adopt breeds that demonstrate higher welfare outcomes that meet the criteria of the RSPCA Broiler Breed Welfare Assessment Protocol

-d) Provide enrichment that meets the following standards (natural light, perches and pecking substrates)
+d) Provide enrichment that meets standards for natural light, perches and pecking substrates:

-e) Multi-step or inert gas, Controlled Atmosphere processing system or effective electrical stunning without live inversion*
+e) Adopt controlled atmospheric stunning using inert gas or multi-phase systems, or effective electrical stunning without live inversion

-f) Demonstrate compliance via third party auditing and annual public reporting.
+f) Demonstrate compliance via third-party auditing and annual reporting.

-Unilever acknowledge that during the sourcing of animal-derived ingredients, producers may excessively or inappropriately use antibiotics to prevent rather than treat disease.
-This can lead to the emergence of resistant bacteria that then do not respond to treatment, causing antibiotic resistance - a major concern for human and animal health.
+When sourcing animal-derived ingredients, producers may excessively or inappropriately use antibiotics to prevent rather than treat disease.
+This can lead to the anti-microbial (antibiotic) resistance – and it’s a major concern for human and animal health.

-Unilever recognises that we can only implement the commitments we have made if our people understand what animal welfare is and why it matters to us as a business.
-We run regular training sessions for relevant staff, from those involved in the buying of raw materials to those involved in marketing products to consumers, in the basics of animal welfare science, animal production systems and the importance of these issues to Unilever and its consumers.
+Our training covers issues like animal welfare science, animal production systems and the importance of these issues to Unilever and our consumers.
 For those who deal directly with our suppliers, we provide in-depth, species-specific training so they are able to better engage with suppliers to drive change.

-Unilever was identified as a Tier 3 company (one having an established approach to farm animal welfare) in the Business Benchmark on Farm Animal Welfare 2019 Report.
-This report was published in April 2020 and is supported by Compassion in World Farming and World Animal Protection (formerly known as the World Society for the Protection of Animals).
-It provides an objective account of the state of farm animal welfare as a business issue.
+We were identified as a Tier 3 company in the Business Benchmark on Farm Animal Welfare 2019 Report Opens in new window, which was published in April 2020.
+This means we have an established approach to farm animal welfare.
+The report is supported by Compassion in World Farming and World Animal Protection (formerly known as the World Society for the Protection of Animals).

 Our efforts in relation to animal welfare have also been recognised with a number of successes at the Good Farm Animal Welfare Awards, organised by Compassion in World Farming.